Maryland Defamation of Character Lawyers

 Our clients benefit tremendously from our ability to identify and resolve defamation cases.
 If you are need of a defamation attorney in Baltimore or anywhere in Maryland call us at (410) 753-4611 or fill out the online form provided on this page.
 The attorneys at our law firm can provide an initial evaluation of your case entirely free of charge.Let us assist you personally with your defamation case.
 We offer our clients attention, compassion and believe in serving as strong advocates.
 We value your privacy and will keep any information strictly confidential.

 What Must Be Proven In A Defamation Case?

 With any defamation case, there is a burden of proof on the claimant .
 Someone must have made or published a false accusation or statement about another individual and that statement must be purporting to be a fact about that individual.
 The defamatory statement must have been published or made available to third persons.
 Depending on the circumstance, there must be at least a showing of negligence in the publishing of the defamatory statement.
 And there must be harm to the defamed individual, for example in that person’s reputation.
 Of course, the subject of the statement must be false.

 There are a number of defenses to a claim for defamation, including justification, privileged statements, publication of public documents, fair reporting of proceedings of public concern, honest opinion, and innocent dissemination.
 These defenses all carry their own nuances.

-Libel and slander are both types of defamation of character.
+Slander or libel are both types of defamation of character.

 - Slander is defamation of character that is made orally to third persons.